 Don’t sit in the driver’s seat with Ayahuasca.
 You must take a back seat as a passenger and let it take you for a ride.
 Don’t even tell the driver (Ayahuasca) where you want to go.
 Just get in, and let it take you where it wants to take you.
 It might let you off down the street, or it might take you on a serious road trip, it all depends.

-Interactions with these drugs can be potentially life threatening.
-Do not take any meds that include MAOI, SSRI (selective serotonin reuptake inhibitors), antihypertensives (high blood pressure medicine), appetite suppressants, medicine for asthma or bronchitis, cold fever or allergy medicine, central nervous system depressants, anti psychotics, anti depressants, or alcohol.
-Also avoid herbs such as St. John’s Wort, Kava, Ginseng, Ephedra, Yohimbe, and Sinicuichi.
+Interactions with these drugs can be potentially life-threatening.
+Do not take any meds that include MAOI, SSRI (selective serotonin reuptake inhibitors), antihypertensives (high blood pressure medicine), appetite suppressants, medicine for asthma or bronchitis, cold fever or allergy medicine, central nervous system depressants, antipsychotics, antidepressants, or alcohol.

-There have been cases of some Shamans sexually harassing woman.
+There have been cases of some Shamans sexually harassing women.
 Don’t let this deter you from taking Ayahuasca, and understand that there are a few bad apples that make the vast majority of good ones look bad.
 This is far less likely to happen if a woman is not traveling alone and is accompanied by a male.

 We must also respect that Ayahuasca is a powerful force.
 People must allow themselves to be vulnerable in order for it to effectively work.
-While you are in this vulnerability it’s possible for one to be manipulated by negative entities.
+While you are in this vulnerability, it’s possible for one to be manipulated by negative entities.

-Where To Take It
+Where to Take Ayahuasca

 Brazil and Columbia are also popular locations people have traveled to take the medicine.
 You don’t have to travel to South America to take it, as many people have had wonderful experiences in their local regions.

-How Much Does It Cost
+How Much It Costs

 As of this date, the average price of a 7-day ceremony can range between $1000 to $2000.
 You may still encounter prices far more than this, as there are more luxurious Ayahuasca retreats popping up as this is becoming more commercialized to Westerners.

 What To Bring

-Bring a light long sleeve shirt incase it gets cold at night.
+Bring a light long sleeve shirt in case it gets cold at night.
 I would advice hiking boots and rain boots depending on how wet the terrain you are traveling to is.
 A good heavy duty rain jacket if you are traveling to the Amazon.
 A flashlight with extra batteries to see at night.
 And lastly, a healthy tolerance for bugs.